mratzenb/cloud-computing-WS20/README.md

 The backend is a Spring Boot application that currently consists of two _Spring RestControllers_.
 First, there is the _TrafficController_ which listens for incoming HTTP GET requests on _/traffic_.
 Second, there is the _WeatherController_ which listens for incoming HTTP GET requests on _/weather_ and _/weatherForecast_.
 Both of these Controllers use a _Spring Service_ which actually gets the data.
 This means for example the _TrafficService_ queries data via HTTP from [oe3.orf.at](oe3.orf.at).

+In this approach the frontend part does not require anything special in order to run, since it gets built via npm build and afterwards deployed to the tomcat that is managed by Spring.

 ## Microservices to the rescue

 From the architecture above the monolith ([can be found here](https://github.com/mratzenb/smart-mirror-cloud-computing)) gets split up into three microservices: